-- a) CBKN agrees to the extent feasible, to require contracted agencies performing assessments of foster care students for CBKN to use instruments and procedures that are consistent with the SDCC requirements. - b) SDCC agrees to accept assessments of foster care students completed by CBKN contracted agencies when they are consistent with instruments, procedures and qualifications used by the SDCC.

-2.17 Background Check.
-All employees, appointees or agents who come into contact with student records shall first submit to and clear a background check in a manner prescribed by both the SDCC and CBKN.
+- a) CBKN agrees to the extent feasible, to require contracted agencies performing assessments of foster care students for CBKN to use instruments and procedures that are consistent with the SBCC requirements. - b) SBCC agrees to accept assessments of foster care students completed by CBKN contracted agencies when they are consistent with instruments, procedures and qualifications used by the SBCC. - 2.17 Background Check.
+All employees, appointees or agents who come into contact with student records shall first submit to and pass a background check in a manner prescribed by both the SBCC, CBKN and Florida Statutes.